 “Typical bass player.
 Says what he thinks.
 Doesn’t mince his words.”

-What he really wanted to know was what we thought about Anna .
+What he really wants to know was what we think about Anna .

 “I like a girl who puts away her food and doesn’t want to look like a toothpick.”

 “Well, since we got the Pledge she don’t need to care about attracting a mate.
 She’s stuck with me.”